dwerlen/asc_desc/README.md

  # using multiple parameters to specify more than one column for the sort clause
  Candy.where(:sugar => true).asc(:classification, :name)

- # using an array to pass mutliple argument
+ # using an array to pass mutliple arguments
  Candy.where(:sugar => true).asc([:classification, :name])

  # using a string to specify more than one column for the sort clause